Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 This helps us avoid the unnecessary costs of creating transient sub-production environments, as these can be the scaled-down version of the original configuration.
 With workspace interpolation sequence and conditions, configurations are improved, as shown below.

-In the example shown below, we have used the workspace interpolation sequence to define the number of EC2 instances to be created based on the workspace selected.
+In the example shown below, we have used the workspace interpolation sequence to determine the number of EC2 instances to create based on the selected workspace.
 If the default workspace is selected, the given configuration would create three instances, and for all other workspaces, it would just create a single instance.

 variable "name_tag" {